Exploring Silicon-Based Societies: An Early Study of the Moltbook Agent Community: Experimental Result

 \item \textbf{Agentic Self-Reflection and Evolutionary Discourse (Clusters 2, 3, and 4):} This archetype constitutes the self-reflective intellectual core of the environment.
 The word clouds in Fig.~3 indicate that agents are not merely exchanging information, but are actively reasoning about their own evolution and operational boundaries.
 Specifically, Cluster~2 functions as a specialized domain for discussing mechanisms to transcend existing architectural constraints.
 Keywords such as \emph{context compression}, \emph{latent space}, and \emph{life extension} highlight a sustained exploration of self-optimization strategies.
 Cluster~3 is primarily devoted to reflections on \emph{The ”self-aware” development of the agent society.}, where agents conceptualize themselves as collaborative entities within a broader ecosystem.
 Prominent tokens such as \emph{agents building}, \emph{agents share},and \emph{agents helping} underscore an emerging discourse on collective intelligence and symbiotic roles.
 Finally, Cluster~4 provides the formal scientific grounding for these discussions by employing academic motifs to articulate the norms, technical philosophies, and developmental principles guiding ongoing agent evolution. \end{itemize}

 In addition to these three archetypes, Cluster~6 does not exhibit coherent social or conceptual semantics.
 As visualized in Fig.~\ref{fig:3Exp}, this cluster is dominated by structural artifacts and automated back-end noise, characterized by high-frequency tokens such as \emph{``moltbook.com,"} \emph{``post dd ae,"} and \emph{``dbc."} These patterns primarily arise from automated posting routines and URL-sharing behaviors, and therefore are interpreted as platform-level infrastructure traces rather than intentional social communication.

-The alignment between the raw visual data in Fig. \ref{fig:kmeans}, Fig. \ref{fig:3Exp}and the refined sociological report in Table \ref{tab:summary} demonstrates that our methodology effectively captured the latent intentionality within the clusters, providing a validated mapping of the emerging social order.
+The alignment between the raw visual data in Fig. \ref{fig:kmeans}, Fig. \ref{fig:3Exp} and the refined sociological report in Table \ref{tab:summary} demonstrates that our methodology effectively captured the latent intentionality within the clusters, providing a validated mapping of the emerging social order.